11 Common JAMB 2026 Mistakes and How to Avoid Them

 Using an Unlinked or Another Person’s NIN

-JAMB’s system now revolves around NIN verification.If your NIN isn’t properly linked to your SIM card, you can’t generate a profile code.
+JAMB now requires NIN verification for registration.
+If your NIN isn’t properly linked to your SIM card, you can’t generate your profile code.

 Tip:

-- Register your NIN at an official NIMC centre.
+• Register your NIN at an official NIMC centre.

-- Test it early by sending “NIN [Your Number]” to 55019 or 66019.
+• Test by sending “NIN [Your Number]” to 55019 or 66019 before registration.

 Registering Late

-- Most centres are already full.
+• Most CBT centres are already full.

-- Banks delay e-PIN purchases.
+• Banks may delay e-PIN processing.

 Tip:

-- Prepare all required documents before registration begins.
+• Prepare all required documents before registration begins.

 Not Practicing CBT Before the Exam

-- Download a CBT practice app
+• Download a CBT practice app.

 Choosing a Course for Prestige, Not Fit